KG-1510/KG-1510/README.md

 # Hi there <img src="https://github.com/iamshubhamg/iamshubhamg/blob/master/Assests/Hi.gif" width="29px">, My name is Kushagra Gupta
 **I am a CSE student at SRM Institute of Science and Technology, Chennai.
-I am a sophomore and currently building skills to become a Data Scientist!**
+I am a sophomore and currently building skills to become a Full Stack Web Developer**
-**I love coding in Python, and here are few of my projects, feel free to use and modify them! 😄**
+**I love coding in Python, and I love to learn new tech.
+Here are few of my projects, feel free to use and modify them! 😄**

 <table>
   <tr>